jslb/legendary-lamp/README.md

 # legendary-lamp

-Iteract with APIs tech test for Aire Logic
+Interact with APIs tech test for Aire Logic

 Brief: Produce a program which, when given the name of an artist, will produce the average